humhub/documentation/docs/develop/models.md

 grunt migrate-create --name=mymodule_inital
 ```

-Just copy the resulting migration from the `protected/humhub/migrations` into your modules `migration` folder and add your scheme setup.
+Just copy the resulting migration from the `protected/humhub/migrations` folder into your module's `migrations` folder and add your schema setup.
 Please refer to the [Yii Migration Guide](https://www.yiiframework.com/doc/guide/2.0/en/db-migrations#creating-migrations) for more information about
-how to use the `Migration` guide.
+how to use migrations.

 Your table names should be prefixed with your unique module id like `mymodule_entry`.